-Sale reaches 2,000 strikeouts, BoSox edge Indians 7-6 in 10
+Lindor’s base-running gaffe helps BoSox edge Indians 7-6

-CLEVELAND (AP) — Jackie Bradley Jr. homered with one out in the 10th inning as the Boston Red Sox edged the Cleveland Indians 7-6 on Tuesday night after blowing a late lead and potential win for ace Chris Sale.
+Lindor’s over-aggressive base running in the ninth inning sabotaged Cleveland’s bid at another dramatic win, and Jackie Bradley Jr. homered in the 10th inning as the Boston Red Sox edged the Indians 7-6 on Tuesday night after blowing a late lead and potential win for ace Chris Sale.

-Rafael Devers became the first player in major league history with six hits and four doubles — and he made a costly error at third base — as the Red Sox won for just the fourth time in 16 games.
+Boston’s Rafael Devers became the first player in major league history with six hits and four doubles — and he made a costly error at third base — as the Red Sox won for just the fourth time in 16 games.

-Bradley drove a 2-0 pitch from Nick Wittgren (4-1) over the wall in right field for his 14th homer, allowing the Red Sox to hang on.
+Bradley drove a 2-0 pitch from Nick Wittgren (4-1) over the wall in right field for his 14th homer, allowing the Red Sox to hang on in a game that had numerous twists and turns.

+“It actually did feel like a playoff game,” said Red Sox manager Alex Cora, who couldn’t remember making as many moves in a regular-season game.
+“If we want to make it, we’ve got to start our playoffs before anyone else.”

+Boston was on the verge of letting a win slip away before Lindor helped the Red Sox with a decision he’d love to have back.

+“It’s bang-bang and if he makes it, we probably win,” Francona said.
+“And I don’t want to take our aggressiveness away because every once in a while you are going to be out.”

-It was anything but easy as Boston blew a 6-1 lead over the final four innings, costing Sale his seventh win on a night when he also made history by getting to 2,000 career strikeouts faster than any other pitcher.
+The win was anything but easy as the Red Sox blew a 6-1 lead over the final four innings, costing Sale his seventh win on a night when he also made history by getting to 2,000 career strikeouts faster than any other pitcher.

-Brandon Workman (9-1) got the win despite letting the Indians tie it in the ninth on All-Star Francisco Lindor’s RBI double.
-Andrew Cashner, acquired last month from Baltimore, worked the 10th for his first career save in the right-hander’s 10th major league season.
+Brandon Workman (9-1) got the win despite letting the Indians tie it in the ninth on Lindor’s double.
+Andrew Cashner, acquired last month from Baltimore, worked the 10th for his first career save in his 10th major league season.

-The Indians nearly pulled off their third straight dramatic win, but a bad base-running decision by Lindor in the ninth sabotaged a late rally.
-After skipping into second base in celebration as Greg Allen scored after hitting a leadoff single and stealing second, Lindor then got daring.

-With rookie Oscar Mercado at the plate and just one, Lindor inexplicably tried to swipe third and was thrown out.
-Mercado then flew out, ending the Indians’ final threat.

-Carlos Santana homered for the third straight game and Franmil Reyes connected for the Indians, 43-18 since June 4 and fighting Minnesota for first place in the AL Central.
+Carlos Santana homered for the third straight game and Franmil Reyes connected for the Indians, 43-18 since June 4 and now a half-game behind Minnesota in the AL Central.

 Sale came in needing five strikeouts to reach 2,000.
-He struck out the side in the first, added his fourth in the second and Sale reached the plateau in the third by fanning rookie Oscar Mercado for the final out with a wicked, 81 mph slider.
+He struck out the side in the first, added his fourth in the second and Sale reached the plateau in the third by fanning Mercado on a wicked, 81 mph slider.

 According to information provided by the Red Sox, Sale bettered Hall of Famer Pedro Martinez’s mark by getting to 2,000 Ks in 1,626 innings.
 Martinez reached it in 1,711 1/3 innings, Randy Johnson took 1,733 1/3 innings and Max Scherzer 1,784.